Robert Francis (barrister)

-Sir Robert Anthony Francis, KC (born 4 April 1950) is a British barrister.
+Sir Robert Anthony Francis KC (born 4 April 1950) is a British barrister.
 He specialises in medical law, including medical and mental health treatment and capacity issues, clinical negligence and professional discipline.
 He has appeared as a barrister for and chaired several high-profile inquiries into medical controversies/scandals.

+On 21 May 2024, the UK Government announced that Francis had been appointed as the Interim Chair of the Infected Blood Compensation Authority (IBCA).

+Education

+Robert Francis was educated at Uppingham School, a boys' independent boarding and day school in the market town of Uppingham in Rutland, followed by the University of Exeter, where he qualified as Bachelor of Laws (LL.B) (Hons).

+Career

-He qualified as Bachelor of Law (LL.B) (Hons) at Exeter University.
-He has been a barrister since 1973 and became a Queen's Counsel in 1992.
+Francis has been a barrister since 1973 and became a Queen's Counsel in 1992.
 He is a Recorder (part-time Crown Court judge) and authorised to sit as a deputy High Court Judge.
 He is a governing Bencher of the Honourable Society of the Inner Temple, where he has chaired its Education and Training Committee.

 Notable inquiry work as barrister

 He appeared as a barrister in inquiries for various NHS scandals: